Our Mission and Vision

 AVA Leadership & board

-Jennifer Lewis - Executive Director
+Laura Cleary Williams - Executive Director

-Tim Goldsmith - Curator and Education Director
+Tim Goldsmith - Gallery Director

 Sarah Moore is a native Chattanoogan who has spent her entire professional career in the nonprofit sector, dedicated to arts and educational causes.
 With a BA in art from Carleton College and an MA in museum studies from George Washington University, she enjoys helping others find ways to create a meaningful space for art in their lives.
 In her spare time, she’s an avid knitter and loves to cook and bake, and enjoys long walks in Chattanooga's many parks.
 She lives with two ridiculous cats who have their own social media following.